Julie-nguyen5960/creative_coding_blog/posts/fourth-week.md

 _Tutorial from [UAL: University of the Arts London](https://www.arts.ac.uk/partnerships/outreach/insights/how-to/challenges/challenges-creative-coding)_

-In his paper, What is Generative Art: Complexity Theory as a Context for Art TheoryLinks to an external site.
-(2003), Philip Galanter writes that " ... some maintain that this notion of structure is subjective and remains in the eye of the beholder. " Why might this be useful for the purposes of making generative art?
+### 2. In his paper, What is Generative Art: Complexity Theory as a Context for Art Theory(2003), Philip Galanter writes that " ... some maintain that this notion of structure is subjective and remains in the eye of the beholder. " Why might this be useful for the purposes of making generative art?

 - Embed and refer to the three examples created above to support your explanation.